-The best estimates indicated that over 90% of firearm uses in self-defense occur without firing the weapon, much less killing anyone.
+- The best estimates indicated that over 90% of firearm uses in self-defense occur without firing the weapon, much less killing anyone.

-The original research did not track "family member or friend" deaths; it tracked deaths that were "known associates".
+- The original research did not track "family member or friend" deaths; it tracked deaths that were "known associates".
 People who fall into that category include abusive ex-husbands, abusive ex-boyfriends, and the drug dealer down the street who you called the police on last week.

-The original research counted suicides using the firearm.
+- The original research counted suicides using the firearm.

 which does in fact cite Arthur Kellerman for that statistic.
 It may also be worth noting that Kellerman's original study claimed killing an acquaintance was 43 times more likely